-E/M Component Guidelines for CPT Codes 99202-99215
+E/M Component Guidelines for CPT Codes

-CMS has announced that the CPT E/M code changes and guidelines developed by the American Medical Association (AMA) effective January 1, 2021 will be adopted.
-This includes deletion of CPT code 99201, changes to the code descriptions of codes 99202-99215 to place emphasis on code selection based on time or a revised medical decision making (MDM) table.
+Changes to the E/M codes placed emphasis on code selection based on time or a revised medical decision making (MDM) table.

 History and exam should still be documented but will be commensurate with the level required by the practitioner to evaluate and treat the patient.
 Prolonged E/M visit will be a covered service with new CPT code 99417 or HCPCS code G2212.

 The MDM for codes 99202-99215 is determined using a modified MDM table that includes meeting or exceeding two of the three levels of the elements.
-The elements in the 2021 MDM table are:
+The elements in the 2023 MDM table are: